 Home Insurance When Renting to Tenants

-The type of coverage that you need when you rent to tenants is often referred to as landlord insurance.
-Landlord insurance is a series of additions, riders, or even alternative policy forms that give you additional protections from damage and liability arising from tenants.
-Also, be sure to require your tenants to carry renters insurance so that their personal liability is covered.
+The type of home insurance policy you need when you rent to tenants is called landlord insurance or dwelling fire insurance.
+Landlord insurance gives you specific protection from damage and liability arising from tenants.
+Be sure to require your tenants to carry their renters insurance so that you have protection against their liability.

 There are no legal requirements for insuring a property that you are renting out.
-We still recommend that all landlords have the appropriate landlord or rental policy, including liability coverage, in order to be fully protected.
+We still recommend that all landlords have the appropriate landlord or rental policy, including liability coverage.

 What Your Policy Should Cover

 - Coverage for property damages from storms and other natural disasters -- like traditional homeowners insurance

 - Loss of rental income -- when your property becomes unlivable due to a loss covered by your insurance policy.
 It does not include coverage for a tenant missing their rent payment.